 Use content tags to apply terms by which you want users to find content when the terms are not in the content.
 The search can use the tags to find content.

 Default content tags appear on the Metadata tab of every content item.
 Check any tag that you want to apply to a content item.
 You can also create a new tag and apply it to a content item.
 You cannot reapply that tag to other content.
-The following example shows Farm, Silo, and Combine added to the content tags.

 You can assign an image to any content item’s metadata from a standard field that is available to every content item; it is not a definition in the Metadata fields.
 Use the Image field to identify an image that can be retrieved by Ektron Markup Language’s (EkMLEktron Markup Language)